 The Doctor of Music Education degree calls for a scholarly study of music teaching.
-In addition to providing for an understanding of the principles underlying successful teaching and the techniques necessary for systematic inquiry into those processes, the degree requires an emphasis in an area of music education: band conducting and literature, choral methodology, college music teaching, or supervision and administration.
-The area of emphasis must be different from that of the master's degree.
+It provides for an understanding of the principles underlying successful teaching and the techniques necessary for systematic inquiry into those processes.

 A Doctor of Philosophy degree represents breadth of experience and training in the arts and sciences and is recommended for those planning to enter a field involving research or scholarly writing as well as college teaching in musicology, music theory, or music education.
 The dissertation required for the Ph.D. degree must be original research of a quality and a significance warranting publication.